RetINaBox: A hands-on learning tool for experimental neuroscience

 Abstract

-An exciting aspect of neuroscience research is developing and testing hypotheses via experimentation.
-However, due to logistical and financial hurdles, this compelling part of neuroscience research is generally lacking in classroom education.
-To address this issue, here we introduce RetINaBox: a low-cost open-source electronic retina simulator that provides users with a hands-on system to discover how the visual system builds feature detectors.
+An exciting aspect of neuroscience is developing and testing hypotheses via experimentation.
+However, due to logistical and financial hurdles, the experiment and discovery component of neuroscience is generally lacking in classroom and outreach settings.
+To address this issue, here we introduce RetINaBox: a low-cost open-source electronic visual system simulator that provides users with a hands-on tool to discover how the visual system builds feature detectors.
 RetINaBox features an LED array for generating visual stimuli and a photodiode array that acts as a mosaic of model photoreceptors.
 Custom software on a Raspberry Pi computer reads out responses from model photoreceptors and allows users to control the polarity and delay of the signal transfer from model photoreceptors to model retinal ganglion cells.
-Interactive lesson plans are provided, guiding users to discover different types of visual feature detectors—including center-surround, orientation selective, and direction selective receptive fields—as well as their underlying circuit computations.
+Interactive lesson plans are provided, guiding users to discover different types of visual feature detectors—including ON/OFF, center-surround, orientation selective, and direction selective receptive fields—as well as their underlying circuit computations.

 Article activity feed